 If you have more time at your hands, either because you have a late evening or early morning flight the next day, or because you are continuing your journey to the north of Scotland, here are some suggestions for sites and attractions to visit in south Scotland.

 Culzean Castle: Culzean is a stunning cliff-top castle near Maybole and lies just off the coastal route A77.
 The castle and surrounding gardens are beautiful and offer great views to the Isle of Arran.
-Nearby, you could also visit the ruins of Dunure Castle, which presents an impressive contract to the fairytale palace of Culzean.
+Nearby, you could also visit the ruins of Dunure Castle, which presents an impressive contrast to the fairytale palace of Culzean.
 Website, £17 (Concession: £14.25); Gardens only: £11.85 (Concession: £8.50)

 Drumlanrig Castle: Taking the inland route towards Edinburgh (A76), Drumlanrig Castle is a great stop-off near Thornhill.
 Built from red sandstone, it is also known as “Pink Palace” and possibly one of the most romantic castles in Scotland.
 Website, £12 (Concession: £10); Gardens only: £6 (Concession: £4.50)